Overview of U.S. Insurance Industry Holdings of Modeled Non-Agency Mortgage-Backed Securities

 CMBS are structured similarly to residential mortgage-backed securities with the principal and interest payments by the borrower from underlying loans being passed through to the holders of each tranche of the CMBS.
 Each tranche will have some layer of protection against failure of payment of principal and interest.
 This is often achieved through absorption of loan losses from the pool of mortgage loans initially by the lowest tranche of the CMBS pool and eventually working up toward the highest tranche.

-Insurance companies continue to be major investors in CMBS, holding a total of approximately $189.6 billion as of 2016 year-end from which, $151.4 billion was in private-label deals (these NAIC modeled transactions are 95% of the total holdings of $166.1 billion) and $38.2 billion in agency CMBS.
-Life insurers’ private-label CMBS holdings were $115.5 billion or about 76.2% of the total industry CMBS exposure.
+Insurance companies continue to be major investors in CMBS, holding, as of 2017 year-end a total of $147.5 billion in private-label deal.
+Life insurers' private-label CMBS holdings were $110.8 billion or about 75% of the total industry CMBS exposure.

 Continued reliance on NRSRO ratings for year-end 2009 designations would have resulted in a nearly six-fold increase in life insurers' RBC for RMBS mortgage-backed securitizations.
 The huge impact that the NRSRO ratings-based regulatory process for determining RBC had on insurance companies, along with the recognition of the data and methodological shortcomings that rendered NRSRO credit ratings inaccurate, necessitated the development for an alternative methodology.
 In response, in 2009 the NAIC initiated its Structured Securities Project to develop the new methodology that would allow for a more precise assessment of the value of RMBS held by insurers.
 The following year the NAIC extended this methodology to CMBS holdings.
 This year (2016 year-end) is the eighth year for modeling RMBS and the seventh year for modeling CMBS.